 Today, I went to see Nancy* again.
-One of my favorite moments is when she talked about her art workshop.
+One of my favorite things to do is listen as she talks about her art workshop.
 She’s a very creative individual - something that is clear from us talking about and reading poetry.
 Now, Nancy spends every week with an artist for an hour and fellow residents working on art.
 Specifically, Nancy enjoys doing sculptures of human faces.

 A lot of artwork are up in the guest room where Nancy, her family, and I enjoy our visits together.
 The artwork showcased are beautiful in terms of color, style, and imagination.
 It’s incredible how realistic some of the artwork looks.
 On the other hand, some look childish - and I mean that in a very complimentary way.
 Like Picasso once said, it took him a lifetime to learn to draw like a child.
 All in all, what I mean to say is that there was such a wide range of expression.
 As an artist, I found it so beautiful to look at and admire along with Nancy’s family.